fundevogel/pcbis2pdf/README.md

 ## Advanced workflow
 Taking things one step further, you might want to inject the generated `dist/data.csv` and all downloaded images into a DTP template.
-In the following example (found inside the `example` directory) is using [Scribus](https://www.scribus.net), an open source desktop publishing software compatible with Windows, macOS & GNU/Linux.
+There's a usage example inside the `example` directory, which is using [Scribus](https://www.scribus.net), an open source desktop publishing software compatible with Windows, macOS & GNU/Linux.

-## Going beyond
 Working with this library over some time, you may want to add the following commands to your `composer.json` to automatize things even further (while executing them directly is fine as well):

 ```json